 Not be outdone, they have produced a sequel for the recent Sochi Olympics, this one called, “Pick Them Back Up.”
-In case you haven’t seen it yet, here it is:

 My wife likes to watch things that make her cry.
 I think she is absolutely mad.
 Who wants to watch something that makes you sad?
 Apparently, my wife and most of the other women I know.

 “But I’m not sad.
 I am happy,” she tells me by way of explanation.